pippinbarr/cart253/topics/variables/introducing-variables.md

     // JavaScript will *use the values inside them* as the values
     // to send as the x and y arguments of ellipse()
     // And that will mean the ellipse will be drawn with its (x, y)
-    // position set to the mouse (x, y) position. ellipse(mouseX, mouseY, 100, 100);
+    // position set to the current mouse (x, y) position. ellipse(mouseX, mouseY, 100, 100);
     pop();
 }